deeksha-d/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment analysis of movie reviews with slang word replacement
+Sentiment analysis of Amazon movie review dataset using a hybrid CNN-LSTM model with GUI implemented with the help of tkinter